WEB_Global_Banner

 Achieving candidacy status isn’t an indication that ABPTRFE will grant initial accreditation.
 Participants who graduate from a program in candidacy status aren’t deemed to have completed an accredited program.

-The Mercy St. Louis Sports Residency Program is looking to accept our inaugural resident in July 2025.
+The Mercy St. Louis Sports Residency Program is looking to accept our second cohort in July 2026.

 Sports Residency Team and Program Faculty